dinhomathias/Amc/Webhooks.md

 ## Introduction
 Our examples usually start the bot using `Updater.start_polling`.
 This method uses the [getUpdates](https://core.telegram.org/bots/api#getupdates) API method to receive new updates for your bot.
 This is fine for smaller to medium-sized bots and for testing, but if your bot receives a lot of traffic, it might slow down the response times.
 There might be other reasons for you to switch to a webhook-based method for update retrieval.

 **First things first:** You should have a good reason to switch from polling to a webhook.
 Don't do it simply because it sounds cool.
-Or do it anyways, I'm not your mother.

 ## Polling vs. Webhook
 The general difference between polling and a webhook is: